Functional Strength Training for Military Athletes

 It is defined by how well strength transfers to real-world performance.
 The Combat Fitness ONE training programs are built on exactly that definition, strength work structured for transfer, not novelty.
-Military athletes looking specifically for strength programs built around this principle, Combat Fitness strength programs is the right starting point.
+For military athletes looking specifically for programs designed around this principle, Combat Fitness strength programs is the right starting point.

 For athletes deciding which tactical fitness program best fits their strength development goals, the tactical fitness program buying guide walks through how to evaluate your options.
 If you have specific questions about tactical fitness program structure and selection, the tactical fitness program FAQ covers the most common questions in one place.